lorettedrq/gitclass/README.md

 # Example recipe

-This repository contains an example recipe for the 2025 Git class at [IPGP](www.ipgp.fr)
+This repository contains an example recipe of tarte tatin for the 2025 Git class at [IPGP](www.ipgp.fr)